walra356/CamiFITS.jl/docs/src/index.md

 FITS_data
 ```
 #### Type casting
-The casting of the FITS object is illustrated in the flow diagram below.
+The casting of the FITS object is illustrated in the flow diagram below

 ![Image](./assets/fits_casting.png)

 ```@docs